 No, hardware will not define the next generation: how games are sold will.

 When you earn 20c/hour rather than $60 per title, who survives the streaming-pocalypse?

 Games are constantly shifting.
 We have new genres coalescing from old ones and more reboots to boot, but it’s the move to streaming that’s causing the biggest shift.
 Quite simply, AAA cannot survive the streaming age on its current model.
 As an example, let’s look at Red Dead Redemption 2.
 Even a year after launch the completion rate for its single-player game was so low that if it were a stream-only game, Take-Two would make almost no money from it.
 RDR3 is going to have to be either an online-only Red Dead Online GAAS and particularly innovative to stand out in the market, or an extremely engaging single-player campaign to keep the cents per hour rolling in.

 It will be the small, agile developers and publishers that benefit.
-By creating multiple smaller experiences and spreading their wings across the streaming stores, they will be in the best position to generate continuous stable revenue.
+By creating multiple smaller experiences and spreading their wings across the streaming stores, they will be in the best position to generate continuous stable revenue – kinda the definition of an industry.
 It could well be possible that a single developer churning out iterative tower defence games over a couple of years could generate more revenue than a single Call of Duty game that takes two years to develop but that people tire of quickly.
 AAA publishers have the benefit of publishing from multiple studios, so it’s the AAA developers themselves that may have to evolve or die.